makersacademy/airport_challenge/README.md

 - has an airport attribute - assigns the airport it is in
 - has a method that changes state: landed? = returns false/true
 - has a method that assigns airport in the airport attribute

+## Weather class

+- weather object created with random status whenever a plane attempts to land or take off

 ## REQUIEREMENTS